 Yo!
 This year is a good year for books and me.
 I love me a good challenge, so over at Goodreads I put myself to the test and challenged myself to read 20 books.
-This isn’t a humble brag, but I’ve always thought that would be quite a lot considering there are only 52 weeks in a year, and I usually don’t get to 15 books.
-But I’ve got to say, I’ve impressed myself.
-As I am currently on 30 books I thought it’d be a lovely moment to round up some of my favourites that I’ve read so far this year.
-Maybe there’s one you fancy enough to put on your never-ending to-read list, you’ll be in for a treat!
+I’ve always thought that would be quite a lot considering there are only 52 weeks in a year, and I usually don’t get to 15 books.
+But I’ve got to say, I have impressed myself?
+I am currently on 30 books (and going), and I thought it’d be a lovely moment to round up some of my favourites that I’ve read so far this year.
+Maybe there’s one you fancy enough to put on your (probably already never-ending) to-read list, you’ll be in for a treat.

 The Shape of Ideas, Grant Snider

 I’ve been a big fan of Incidental Comics ever since I came across The Nature of Ambition in 2013.
 It’s a graphic novel that takes you on a little journey into the world of ideas.
 It reminds you to contemplate, explore and create more.
 That failure is inevitable, and even vital for your process.
 That desperation is just as much part of the process as elation and perspiration.
 Well, that and a lot more things.
 All in the distinct style that I’ve admired for years.
 Really loved this one.

 Things Never to Tell Children, School of Life & Ben Javens

 Ok ok.
 Hear me out.
 This is a very quick read!
 It is a picture book for adults that cheekily shares and depicts the sorrows (and joys) of life.
 We follow Bunny, the bunny, who plays a version of us as he stumbles across the obstacles life usually throws at us.
 Reading this I felt recognised, delighted and slightly sad.

 Man’s Search for Meaning, Viktor E. Frankl